 "Although we’ve really successfully got three million women and girls more active, which is fantastic, the campaign hasn’t reached all women to the same level.
 There are some real inequalities when it comes to activity,” she said.

 “What we wanted to do with the campaign this time, as well as maintaining momentum and still reaching out to all women, is to be even more inclusive to make sure we really resonate with women from all backgrounds and where there are more specific or different barriers, tackling those as well.

 "In 2018 you're more than twice as likely to be inactive if you're a woman working in a shop or call centre or doing much more routine-based, lower-paid work than managerial professions.

 "And that leads to other inequalities in life – wellbeing outcomes, mental outcomes...it impacts on quality and longevity of life.
 That's something we're tackling."

 Find out more

 For more about This Girl Can, go to www.thisgirlcan.co.uk where you can find out about the women in the campaign, get tips on how to get active and join the national debate.
-You can also use the hashtag #thisgirlcan to join the conversation on Twitter.
+Please use the hashtags #thisgirlcan and #fitgotreal to join the conversation on social media.